Categories

 One June 28, 2024, the final report was released.
 Among its findings, the report concludes that 62 of the 205 works appear to have belonged to previous Jewish owners during the Holocaust, and that objects previously classified as “not fully researched provenance, but with no indication of problematic connections” need to be reexamined.

-Current Provenance Research:
+Current Provenance Research

 In 2022, a new large-scale research project at the Swiss Institute for Art Research (SIK-ISEA) in Zurich was initiated focusing on Switzerland’s role in the art trade.
 The research project is divided into three sub-sections and is planning on publishing its findings in 2026 by using Open Access.
 In addition a monograph is planned on the broad history of the art trade in Switzerland, a database of players in the Swiss art trade, and three doctoral dissertations.